onflow/flow/agendas/2024/sprint-kickoff/YYYY-MM-DD-Flow-Sprint-Kickoff-Template.md

 **This sprint**

-- General description of sprint goal
-- List of issues to be worked on
+- Complete Band Protocol docs and examples and publish to community.
+This enables broader testing on testnet

 **On Hold**